-The exhibit presents sketches and drawings from raw and rough to refined.
-Techniques include a broad range of possibilities simple cartoon drawings inscribed into shale stones collected on the Finger Lakes to figure studies, working sketches for murals and sculpture to studies for oil paintings done on an iPad using the ArtRage app.
+The exhibit presented sketches and drawings from raw and rough to refined.
+Techniques included a broad range of possibilities simple cartoon drawings inscribed into shale stones collected on the Finger Lakes to figure studies, working sketches for murals and sculpture to studies for oil paintings done on an iPad using the ArtRage app.
 Even a series of traditional drawings in silverpoint have a refined yet rough quality.

 The first manifestation of a good idea is usually a quick sketch.
 The synthesis of thought or observation transposed to paper through immediate marks made with simple tools is a sublime marvel.
 This exhibit will consider the creative thinking process through drawing, featuring sketches, drawings, renderings and artists’ working sketches.